KahingaK/phase-3-sinatra-react-project/README.md

 DATABASE_URL=<your SQL database URL>
 Run rake db:migrate to create the necessary database tables.
 Run ruby app.rb to start the application.
-Open your web browser and navigate to http://localhost:9292 to view the application.
+Open your web browser and navigate to http://localhost:9292/projects to view the application.

+Run the react frontend from https://github.com/KahingaK/phase-3-sinatra-react-project-Frontend

 ## Usage